 Carve-outs or divestments still make the cut

-Carve outs or divestments will remain an important part of the M&A landscape as companies continue to seek ways to deploy their resources more effectively.
+Carve outs or divestments will remain an significant part of the M&A landscape as companies continue to seek ways to deploy their resources more effectively.
 Those that not only find the opportunities but also manage the complexities will be well positioned to outperform their competitors.

 Bron: Dit artikel is geschreven door Jeffrey Ward en Andrés Mendoza Peña van ATKearny VS. Bekijk het originele artikel hier.